 - Your entry will be completed only on reception of your payment.

-Authorisation to publish for the purpose of promoting ethical advertising
+The entrant authorises the organisers to screen or publish ads without charge for the purpose of promoting ethical advertising.

 2- The maximum length is 60sec.

 3- You must provide the advertiser’s written consent.